-- Preference will also be given to candidates with a background in any of the following: chemistry, nanoparticle synthesis, translational cancer imaging, gene therapy, microRNA biology, and animal handling.
+- Preference will also be given to candidates with a background in any of the following: chemistry, nanoparticle synthesis, translational cancer imaging, gene therapy, microRNA biology, vaccinology, and animal handling.

 - Successful applicants will have a track record of productive research and publications.

-- Contact information of 3 references
+- Name and contact information of three references